wp-plugins/updraftplus/readme.txt

 License: GPLv3 or later

 == Upgrade Notice ==
-Chunked, resumable uploading with Amazon S3 - much bigger blogs can now be backed up
+Chunked, resumable uploading with Amazon S3 and Google Drive - much bigger blogs can now be backed up

 == Description ==